Yagouus/c-4pm/README.md

 **Running C-4PM locally**

 To run the conversational agent you need to run:
+- Docker running so Lydia can run appropriately in the background (note, each time Lydia is used it will create a new container, delete all of them when you finish running C-4pm to save some space).
+- Remember to activate your virtual environment.
-- A Rasa actions server.
+- The Rasa actions server.
 This can be done with by running the command `rasa run actions` in the `actions` folder inside the project root folder `cd actions`.
-- A Docker container with [Duckling](https://hub.docker.com/r/rasa/duckling) running.
-Duckling is used to parse things like emails, dates, temporal intervals and more.
+- Go back to the main project's directory and run `main.py` file.
+- Go in your browser to `http://localhost:8080/` and enjoy :).

 **Deploying C-4PM on a server**
+- First you need to copy the files in the `service` directory to their corresponding folders:
+  - `sudo cp service/c-4pm.service /etc/systemd/system/`
+  - `sudo cp service/c-4pm.script /usr/bin/`
+- Then give execution permit `sudo chmod +x /usr/bin/c-4pm.script` `chmod +x /etc/systemd/system/c-4pm.service`
+- Finally, run the service with `sudo systemctl restart c-4pm.service` (if it is running and you update the files, with restart it will launch again).

 ## Sample questions